syifaviranda/NFT_PROFILE/README.md

-# Just Picture for NFT Profile
+# Just Pictures for NFT Profile